 Deakin Women In Sport and Exercise (WISE)

-The Deakin WISE hub aims to to improve women’s participation in sport and exercise across the lifespan through world-class research and strengthening relationships with communities and partners.
+The Deakin WISE hub aims to improve women’s participation in sport and exercise across their lifespan through world-class research and by strengthening relationships with communities and partners.

-The hub is composed of staff from the School of Exercise and Nutrition Sciences and the Deakin Business School.
+The hub is composed of staff from the School of Exercise and Nutrition Sciences, Deakin Business School and the School of Education.

 LEARN MORE ABOUT DEAKIN WISE